© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Stockton & Darlington Railway: Belts Gill embankment, lower part of the northern Etherley Incline is a scheduled monument protected by Historic England under reference 1002315.
 View the official record →

-Stockton & Darlington Railway: Belts Gill embankment, lower part of the northern Etherley Incline is a section of railway infrastructure associated with the pioneering Stockton and Darlington Railway, which operated from 1825.
+Stockton & Darlington Railway: Belts Gill embankment, lower part of the northern Etherley Incline is a scheduled ancient monument comprising the substantial earthwork of an embankment constructed as part of the Stockton and Darlington Railway in the 1820s.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002315.

 Stockton & Darlington Railway: Belts Gill embankment, lower part of the northern Etherley Incline is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002315.